aspose-cad/Aspose.CAD-API-References/english/net/aspose.cad.fileformats.ifc/ifcentity/op_inequality/_index.md

 ---
 title: IfcEntity.op_Inequality
 second_title: Aspose.CAD for .NET API Reference
 description: IfcEntity method.
-Implements the operator
+Implements the operator .
+Used to compare two entities to does not equal
 type: docs
 weight: 50
 url: /net/aspose.cad.fileformats.ifc/ifcentity/op_inequality/
 ---
 ## IfcEntity Inequality operator

 Implements the operator !=.
+Used to compare two entities to does not equal

 ```csharp
 public static bool operator !=(IfcEntity left, IfcEntity right)